bilginkilic/bilginkilic/README.md

 # Hey,

 I'm a developer, entrepreneur, and creative soul building cool digital experiences.
-I craft sleek websites, innovative apps, and am busy setting up own LLL tool.
+I craft sleek websites, innovative apps, and am busy with making applications faster using AI models.

 ## What I Do